Handling Context Compaction

 What coding agents lose to compaction, resumes, and long goal-driven loops — and the disk-anchored protocol that keeps work correct across them.

 The same shape shows up across long interactive sessions, manual resumes, interrupted runs, subagent handoffs, and goal-driven loops like Codex's /goal.
-The longer the work, the worse the compression, and the more confident the agent gets about state it can no longer actually verify.
+The longer the work, the worse the compression — and the more confident the agent gets about state it can no longer actually verify.

 What compaction quietly loses

-- The actual diff.
+The actual diff goes first.
 The summary may say "we added the X handler" but lose the exact files touched, the exact strings changed, the surrounding edits, and the parts of the change that didn't survive review iterations.
+Then the skill bodies — the index of available skills is usually preserved, but the actual content (rules, gotchas, do/don'ts) is not.
+The agent sees the name and assumes it still knows the body.
+It doesn't.
+Source-of-truth doc state goes next: the agent's mental model of AGENTS.md, CLAUDE.md, or the PRD is a paraphrase of what it last read, not what is currently on disk.

 If the agent acts on memory after compaction, every one of these is a path to a wrong answer.

 The recovery rule is short: after compaction, resume, or any long-running stretch, the agent's belief about its work cannot be trusted to be complete.
 The agent must rebuild from disk before continuing.
+This is the principle behind The Agentic Project Harness made concrete — hidden memory is exactly what compaction destroys.

 The context reset protocol

-Run this any time the agent's context has been compacted, resumed, or stretched far past its original window — not only at the end of a task.
+Run this any time the context has been compacted, resumed, or stretched far past its original window — not only at the end of a task.

 - Restart from